It is not often that you get two movies about Bombay

 We bring you Filmy Friday, a column by Diptakirti Chaudhuri.

-Diptakirti Chaudhuri is crazy about Bollywood.
-In fact, he is crazy enough to have written a book on Bollywood trivia.
+written a book on Bollywood trivia.
 He can be found on Twitter and Blogger by his first name.

+Probably the quirkiest tribute (intended or not) to a Mumbai locality was paid in Roop Ki Rani Choron Ka Raja.
+Two con artistes – Sridevi and Anil Kapoor – arrived in disguise to steal a priceless artefact.
+Sridevi was Princess China Cheeni of Chinchpokli (which seemed to be located somewhere in between China, Chile and Cherrapunji) while Anil Kapoor was Prince Sing Batata of Dongri Wadala.
+And if the names weren’t crazy enough, they sang a song too!
 Q: What is common to Linking Road, Warden Road, Cadell Road and Peddar Road?
 A: These are the places (among others) where Salman Khan went looking for Raveena Tandon in Patthar Ke Phool.
 In a hit song from the not-so-hit movie, Salman and Raveena went skating (what seemed like) all over Mumbai hunting for each other and recounted their adventures on these landmark roads.
 By the way, did you know they also went to Turner Road, Carter Road, Charni Road and Arthur Road among others?
 Well, there is a clear Town-Bandra bias in the places they went to!

 No tribute to Bombay can be complete without pointing out the missing Church in Churchgate and missing bandars in Bandra.
 In Don (the classic version), a UP migrant squatted in front of Gateway, danced on Chowpatty and made Bombay his own, thus raising applause and hackles in equal measure.
 And remember, what the film taught us.
 The simple, do-gooder belonged to Bombay.
 The international don was on the run from eleven countries!